neillturner/ansible_repo/README.md

   * .kitchen.yml.local_vagrant - locally using servers via vagrant.
   * .kitchen.yml.ssh_vagrant - remotely using servers via vagrant.

-When using rename spec/spec_helper_local.rb  to spec/spec_helper.rb
+When using rename spec/spec_helper_local.rb to spec/spec_helper.rb and a separate tomcat servers is not required.

 ## Using AWS or any cloud where servers can be access via IP addresses.

-1. Create 2 linux servers one for ansibl and one for tomcat using a keypair using say AWS Cloud Formation.
+1. Create 2 linux servers one for ansible and one for tomcat using a keypair using say AWS Cloud Formation.
 2. In ansible_windows_repo update the inventory/hosts_ssh with IP address of tomcat server.
 3. In the .kitchen.yml file
    * Set the ssh_key  to the aws keypair for linux server e.g. spec/test.pem